GabrieleCalarota/SCP/README.md

 ### Test provided

-In `src/test/scala` we provided a set of test, one for each operation allowed with the dataset provided and a `totalTest.txt` with a mixin of operation.
+In `src/test/scala` we provided a set of tests, one for each operation allowed with the dataset provided and a `totalTest.txt` with a mixin of operation.

-Running the project, the default file for test loaded is `totalTest.txt` which can be edited or change the environment variable like as follow:
+Running the project, the default file loaded for test is `totalTest.txt`.
+To prevent the default behaviour, set the environment variable like below:

 ```$xslt
 $ export testFileName=testRecommendation.txt